hpeter11/E-Commerce-Platform/README.md

 'cd /path/to/e-commerce-site'

 3. Install dependencies:
-'npm install'\
+'npm install'

 Usage:
 1. Start the development server:
 'npm start'
-2. Open your web browser and navigate to http://localhost:3000 to see the app running.\
+2. Open your web browser and navigate to http://localhost:3000 to see the app running.

 ## Testing
 This project includes a test suite written using React Testing Library.
-To run the tests, use the following command:\
+To run the tests, use the following command:
-'npm test'\
+'npm test' (or 'npm i && npm start' to install all dependencies before running).

 ## Accessibility
 The application has been designed with accessibility in mind.
 It includes the following accessibility features: